ztjin958/PMI-HCL/README.md

 # PHI-HCL: Protein-Metabolite Interaction via HyperCL

-PHI-HCL is a comprehensive toolkit and dataset collection for studying protein-metabolite (compound) interactions using hypergraph-based deep learning.
+PHI-HCL is a comprehensive toolkit and dataset collection for studying protein-metabolite interactions using hypergraph-based deep learning.
 It is designed for researchers in bioinformatics, computational biology, and drug discovery.

 ## Background